Baker Lake, Nunavut: Broadband communications

 The community has been served by the Qiniq network since 2005.
 Qiniq is a fixed wireless service to homes and businesses, connecting to the outside world via a satellite backbone.
 The Qiniq network is designed and operated by SSi Canada.
 In 2017, the network was upgraded to 4G LTE technology, and 2G-GSM for mobile voice.

 Services

-Baker Lake has a woman's shelter, health centre (Baker Lake Health Centre), dental clinic, heritage centre, visitor's centre, counselling centre, elders' centre, three hotels (Baker Lake Lodge, Iglu Hotel and Nunamiut Lodge), swimming pool, library, primary and secondary school (Rachel Arngnammaktiq Elementary School and Jonah Amitnaaq Secondary School), and youth centre.
+Baker Lake has a women's shelter, health centre (Baker Lake Health Centre), dental clinic, heritage centre, visitor's centre, counselling centre, elders' centre, three hotels (Baker Lake Lodge, Iglu Hotel and Nunamiut Lodge), swimming pool, library, primary and secondary school (Rachel Arngnammaktiq Elementary School and Jonah Amitnaaq Secondary School), and youth centre.

 There are three churches in the community, Anglican (St. Aidan's), Catholic (St. Paul's) and Glad Tidings.